SomeoddpilotInc/Someoddpilot-Coding-Style/css.md

 Always target elements using these techniques in this order:

 * Add a specific class to the element
-* Add a specific class to the parent and target the element using the parents class and a child tag name
+* Add a specific class to the parent and target the element using the parent's class and a child tag name

 Do not overqualify selectors.
 Only use as many selectors as are needed to target the element without over specificity or underspecificity.